Robin Wood (critic): Early life

 Wood was born in Richmond, Surrey, England.
-According to Contemporary Authors he attended Jesus College, Cambridge, where he was influenced by F. R. Leavis and A. P. Rossiter, and graduated in 1953 with a diploma in education.
+According to Contemporary Authors he attended Jesus College, Cambridge, where he was influenced by F. R. Leavis and A. P. Rossiter, and graduated in 1953 with a BA in English and a diploma in education.
 From 1954 to 1958, Wood taught in schools in both England and Sweden.
-After a year in Lille, France, teaching English, Wood returned to schools in England, and again in Sweden, where he met Aline Macdonald whom he married on 17 May 1960.
-(They had three children: Carin, Fiona, and Simon).
+After a year in Lille, France, teaching English, Wood returned to schools in England, and again in Sweden, where he met Aline Macdonald, whom he married on 17 May 1960.
+(They had three children: Carin, Fiona, and Simon.)

 Early career

 Wood began to contribute to the film journal Movie in 1962, primarily on the strength of an essay he wrote for Cahiers du cinéma on Hitchcock's Psycho.
 In 1965, he published his first book, Hitchcock's Films (New York: A. S. Barnes, 1965).
 From 1969 to 1972, under the aegis of Peter Harcourt, Wood was a lecturer in film at Queen's University, Kingston, Ontario.
 In September 1974, Wood and his wife divorced.
 Around this time, he also had a relationship with John Anderson, the dedicatee in at least one of Wood's books.
 Later he was to meet Richard Lippe, with whom he lived from 1977 until his death in 2009.

 From 1973 to 1977, Wood was a lecturer on film studies at the University of Warwick, Coventry, one of the first three such courses in Britain, which he founded with financial support from the British Film Institute.
 Here he met the future film scholar Andrew Britton, whose influence on Wood, by Wood's own account, was as great as Wood's on his student.
 Britton is said to have led him away from liberal attitudes and towards a further-Left position but this is a fallacy.
 The development of Wood's critical thinking is indicated in 'An Interview with Robin Wood' by Elizabeth Aherene and Jenny Norman, dated 9 May 1974 and published in the first issue of the film journal Framework by June 1975.
 Further insight can be obtained through lectures given by Wood during February–March 1975, prior to the arrival of Britton.